Non-Disclosure Agreements in 59 Seconds.

 What is a Non-Disclosure Agreement (NDA)?

-An NDA is a contract that establishes confidentiality between two or more parties.
-By signing it, the parties agree that certain information shared between them will remain private and not be disclosed to others.
-If someone breaks this agreement, they can face legal consequences, including lawsuits.
+An NDA is a contract.
+Just like every other contract, it requires a meeting of the minds, an agreement to abide by the terms.
+Once executed, it establishes confidentiality between two or more parties.
+Although the terms can vary widely, the primary purpose is for the parties to agree that certain information shared between them will remain private and not be disclosed to others.
+If someone breaks this agreement, they are typically responsible for the harm caused and can be sued to recover.

-NDAs are commonly used in business, especially in industries where sensitive information—like inventions or trade secrets—needs protection.
-It is important to note as well that disclosure of information can start a one year “on sale bar” clock, which can prevent you from getting a patent (more on that in another video).
-An NDA is one way to reduce the risk of starting that clock.
+NDAs have developed a mixed reputation in recent years, as they have been used to silence whistleblowers, prevent people who have been wronged from telling others (typically in conjunction with a settlement of a legal dispute), or even to keep information about political candidates from reaching the press.
+Despite certain misuses, they remain important and are commonly used in business, particularly where inventions or trade secrets need protection.
+WARNING: Disclosure of information can start a one-year “on sale bar” clock, which can prevent you from getting a patent (more on that in another video).
+An NDA can reduce the risk of starting that clock.

 When to Use an NDA

-NDAs are invaluable in several scenarios, especially for inventors and innovators:
+NDAs are key in several scenarios, especially for inventors and innovators:

 1. Protecting Unfiled Patent Ideas: